 Desirable/optimal characteristics are highlighted in green.

-Iotron Medical, a division of Iotron Industries - providing innovative solutions using electron beam technology for more than 25 years
+Iotron Medical, a spin-out business of Iotron Industries - providing innovative solutions using electron beam technology for more than 25 years

 If you have any queries or wish to contact us: